ThierrySans/CSCD27/tutorials/05/README.md

 3. Why is Alice sending the nonce *Na* to Bob?
 If she does not, can you show how an attacker could compromised either of both goals?

-4. Why is Bob sending the none *Nb* to Alice?
+4. Why is Bob sending the nonce *Nb* to Alice?
 If he does not, can you show how an attacker could compromised either of both goals?

 5. Despite the double-challenge protocol, there is man-in-the-middle attack on the Needham-Shroeder protocol.
 Describe that attack and its fix.